Donors Can Smell Fear

 "No one gets rich by panicking."

 It’s a phrase often repeated in business circles, a reminder that fear-driven decisions rarely lead to wealth or success.
-After the next paragraph, you will either stop reading because that statement ruffles your feathers, or you will be brave enough to accept your denial and face the challenges toward success.
-This article is meant for fearless leaders.
-The rest can stay comfortable in mediocrity.
+After the next paragraph, you will either stop reading because that statement ruffles your feathers, or you will be brave enough face the challenges head-on and barrel toward success.
+In other words, this article is meant for fearless leaders only.

 In the nonprofit world, the idea of crisis tends to spark panic—and for a simple reason.
 Many nonprofit professionals live in a “vanilla” world: calm, predictable, and conflict-averse.